-The proposed project will not have any negative impact on visual amenity and will not result in any noise pollution.
+The proposed project will not have any negative impact on visual amenity or result in any noise pollution.

-After considering the relevant issues regarding s.92(1)(c), I am satisfied the proposed activities are unlikely to affect other fish or the aquatic environment and can be managed through the MEMP and conditions imposed on the licence under s.95 of the Act.
+After considering the relevant issues regarding s.92(1)(c), I am satisfied the proposed activities are unlikely to affect other fish or the aquatic environment and can be managed through the MEMP and conditions imposed on the Licence under s.95 of the Act.